Reed Relays and

 Ferrite_(magnet) (Wikipedia)

-Hard ferrites have high coercivity, so are difficult to demagnetize.
+"Hard" ferrites have high coercivity, so are difficult to demagnetize.
 They are used to make permanent magnets for applications such as refrigerator magnets, loudspeakers, and small electric motors.

-Soft ferrites have low coercivity, so they easily change their magnetization and act as conductors of magnetic fields.
+"Soft" ferrites have low coercivity, so they easily change their magnetization and act as conductors of magnetic fields.
 They are used in the electronics industry to make efficient magnetic cores called ferrite cores for high-frequency inductors, transformers and antennas, and in various microwave components.

-Ferrite compounds are extremely low cost, being made of mostly iron oxide, and have excellent corrosion resistance.
+Ferrite compounds are extremely low cost, being made mostly of iron oxide, and have excellent corrosion resistance.
 Yogoro Kato and Takeshi Takei of the Tokyo Institute of Technology synthesized the first ferrite compounds in 1930.

 « Back to Glossary Index